-The defender may oppose using either their Melee Ability (an attempt to parry) or their Agility Ability (an attempt to dodge).
+The defender can oppose using either their Melee Ability (an attempt to parry) or their Agility Ability (an attempt to dodge).

-In order to be able to parry using their Melee Ability, a combatant must have an appropriate weapon or shield.
+In order to parry using their Melee Ability, a combatant must have an appropriate weapon or shield.
 For example, whilst parrying "Unarmed" is fine in a fist fight, it's probably not against a sword.